by Had Robinson

 Note: check the bearing replacement page for more info and a simple test to check main bearing condition (see the "Installation" section step #7).

-There are (4) important bearings in 2 cycle paramotor engines: (2) large main crankshaft bearings, (1) lower connecting rod bearing, and (1) upper connecting rod bearing.
+There are (4) important bearings in 2 stroke paramotor engines: (2) large main crankshaft bearings, (1) lower connecting rod bearing, and (1) upper connecting rod bearing.

 The bearing that wears the fastest is the upper connecting rod bearing (a.k.a. the piston roller-cage bearing), then the lower connecting rod bearing, and then the main crankshaft bearings.
 Unfortunately, the entire crankshaft assembly must be replaced if the lower connecting rod bearing has failed.